nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TAHub` and the **Actor** is the `user`, unless specified otherwise)

-**Use case **UC1**: Add a student**
+**Use case: UC1 - Add a student**

-**MSS**
+**MSS:**

 1. User requests to add a student by providing the necessary details (name, contact, courses, email).
-2. AddressBook validates the inputs.
+2. TAHub validates the inputs.
-3. AddressBook adds the student with the provided details.
+3. TAHub adds the student with the provided details.
 4. The GUI displays the updated student list.
-Use case ends.
+5. Use case ends.

-**Extensions**
+**Extensions:**

 * 2a.
 One or more input parameters are missing or invalid.

     * 2a1.
-AddressBook shows an error message indicating the missing or invalid field(s).
+TAHub shows an error message indicating the missing or invalid field(s).
     * 2a2.
 Use case resumes at step 1.

 * 2b.
 The student already exists (both name and contact match an existing student).

     * 2b1.
-AddressBook shows a duplicate error message.
+TAHub shows a duplicate error message.
     * 2b2.
 Use case resumes at step 1.

-**Use case: **UC2** - Find student by name**
+**Use case: UC2 - Find student by name**

-**MSS**
+**MSS:**

-1. User requests to list persons
+1. User requests to find a student by name.
-2. AddressBook shows a list of persons
+2. TAHub displays a list of students whose names contain the input string as a prefix.
-3. User requests to find a student by name
-4. AddressBook displays names
-Use case ends.
+3. Use case ends.

-**Extensions**
+**Extensions:**

 * 2a.
 The list is empty.
+  * 2a1.
+TAHub displays a message that there were no students found.
+  * 2a2.
 Use case ends.

-* 3a.
-The given string is not unique.

-    * 3a1.
-AddressBook displays all student names with input string as prefix

-      Use case resumes at step 4.

-**Use case: **UC3** - Delete Student by Index**
+**Use case: UC3 - Delete Student by Index**

-**MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons, which includes the index of the person
+**MSS:**

-3. User requests to delete a specific person in the list by index
+1. User requests to delete a specific person in the list by index.
-4. AddressBook deletes the person
+2. TAHub verifies the given index.
+3. TAHub deletes the student at the index in the list.
+4. Use case ends.

+**Extensions:**

+* 2a.
+The given index is invalid.
+  * 2a1.
+TAHub shows an error message stating that the index is invalid.
+  * 2a2.
 Use case ends.

-**Extensions**
+**Use case: UC4 - Find students by Course**

+**MSS:**

+1. User requests to find students enrolled in a particular course.
+2. TAHub shows a list of students enrolled in that particular course.
+3. Use case ends.

+**Extensions:**

 * 2a.
-The list is empty.
+There are no students enrolled in the given course.
+  * 2a1.
+TAHub will show a message indicating there are no students found.
+  * 2a2.
+Use case continues from 3.

+* 2b.
+There are multiple courses containing the given string as a prefix.
+  * 2b1.
+TAHub will display a list of all students enrolled in those courses.
-  Use case ends.
+  * 2b2.
+Use case continues from 3.

 *{More to be added}*